Peace Through Side Payments: The requesting model

-\end{lem} \begin{proof} See Appendix \ref{Proof-alpha2-sigma-ranking}. \end{proof} \begin{rem} The inequalities in (\ref{eq:request-security-a2-xsigma}) imply \end{rem} \begin{enumerate}[label=(\alph{enumi}).] \item if full rejection is the consistent reply to $r$ for the belief $v_{1}=\bar{v}_{1}$, then it is also the consistent reply for any belief; \item if full rejection is the consistent reply to $r$ for some belief, then it is also the consistent reply for the belief $v_{1}=\underline{v}_{1}$; \item if full acceptance is the consistent reply to $r$ for belief $v_{1}=\underline{v}_{1}$, then it is also the consistent reply to $r$ for any belief; \item if full acceptance is the consistent reply to $r$ for some belief, then it is also the consistent reply to $r$ for the belief $v_{1}=\bar{v}_{1}$. \end{enumerate}
+\end{lem} \begin{proof} See Appendix \ref{Proof-alpha2-sigma-ranking}. \end{proof} \begin{rem} The inequalities in (\ref{eq:request-security-a2-xsigma}) imply that for any given off-path $r$, \begin{enumerate}[label=(\roman{enumi}).] \item If belief $\delta_{\bar{v}_{1}}$ induces full rejection as the consistent reply, all beliefs do. \item If some belief induces full rejection as the consistent reply, so does belief $\delta_{\underline{v}_{1}}$. \item If belief $\delta_{\underline{v}_{1}}$ induces full acceptance as the consistent reply, all beliefs do. \item If some belief induces full acceptance as the consistent reply, so does belief $\delta_{\bar{v}_{1}}$. \end{enumerate} \end{rem} We now characterize the necessary and sufficient conditions for peace security. \begin{thm} Suppose that there exists a robust peaceful equilibrium in the requesting model.
+Then peace is securable if and only if